 You can watch this How to Hang Wallpaper Video Tutorial to learn how to hang mine.
 Here’s a quick overview:

 - You dip each wallpaper panel into a bucket of water, slowly pull it out and place it on the wall.
-Easy peasy!
+Simple!
 Don’t believe me?
 Buy a sample of any pattern in my online shop and test it out on your wall!

 - Your seams look perfect since you can slide each panel into place for several minutes after putting it on the wall.